Tips for Translanguaging from the Rutu Foundation

-- Pupils that can already read and write possess a large advantage.
-Make sure there are books available in the pupils’ home languages, and let them talk about these books in the target language.
+- Students that can already read and write possess a large advantage.
+Make sure there are books available in the students’ home languages, and let them talk about these books in the target language.

-- Let pupils who speak the same language discuss in their own language and help each other with making assignments in the target language.
+- Let students who speak the same language discuss in their own language and help each other with making assignments in the target language.

-- Make multilingual books together with the pupils.
-Students who speak the same home language, can help each other translate.
+- Make multilingual books together with the students.
+Students who speak the same home language, can help each other translating.

-- Let pupils use the internet to look something up in or on their own language.
+- Let students use the internet to look something up in or about their own language.

 - Place a few words next to each other and discuss the differences in the languages with the students.

 Source: Rutu Foundation website